Aenarion7/LABS/GCP/Readme.md

-UCS - Use Case Scenarios.
-Here you can find building blocks for doing more complex assignments.
+Use Case Scenarios - Here you can find basics and building blocks for doing more complex assignments.